sudha1117/Bike-Sharing-case-study/README.md

 You are required to model the demand for shared bikes with the available independent variables.
 It will be used by the management to understand how exactly the demands vary with different features.
 They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
 Further, the model will be a good way for management to understand the demand dynamics of a new market.

 ### Steps for Model Building
-1.Reading and Understanding Data <br>
+1. Reading and Understanding Data <br>
-2.Visualising the Data<br>
+2. Visualising the Data<br>
-3.Data Preparation <br>
+3. Data Preparation <br>
-4.Splitting the Data into Training and Testing Sets  <br>
+4. Splitting the Data into Training and Testing Sets  <br>
-5.Feature Scaling  <br>
+5. Feature Scaling  <br>
-6.Building the Model <br>
+6. Building the Model <br>
-7.Residual Analysis of the train data  <br>
+7. Residual Analysis of the train data  <br>
-8.Making predictions using final model <br>
+8. Making predictions using final model <br>
-9.Model Evaluation <br>
+9. Model Evaluation <br>